ai-naymul/SQL-Bootcamp-Resources/Introduction/Installation.md

 After logging into your database you will able to see the database list there.In the database option click the right button of your mouse there you will see a create option from there create a database by giving a name of the database rest of all should be default.Then you will able to see there is a database created according to the name you given.Right click on that databse to restore then select the specific tar file that we downloaded recently.
 ***Congrats!!
 You just restored the database using a tar file***

-Now you can perform the query's into your database.
+Now you can perform any kind of query's into your database.